 - iii.
 Substantial Duplication Costs.
 In the case of a follow-on contract for the continued development or production of highly specialized equipment and major components thereof, when it is likely that award to another contractor would result in substantial duplication of costs that are not expected to be recovered through competition. - iv.
 Unacceptable Delay.
-In the case of a follow-on contract for the continued development or production of a highly specialized equipment and major components thereof, when it is likely that award to another contractor would result in unacceptable delays in fulfilling Foothill Transit's needs. - b.
+In the case of a follow-on contract for the continued development or production of highly specialized equipment and major components thereof, when it is likely that award to another contractor would result in unacceptable delays in fulfilling Foothill Transit's needs. - b.
 Unusual and Compelling Urgency.
 Foothill Transit may limit the number of sources from which it solicits bids or proposals when it has such an unusual and urgent need for the property or services that it would be seriously injured unless it were permitted to limit the solicitation.
-Foothill Transit may limit the solicitation when the public exigency or emergency will not permit a delay resulting from competitive solicitation for the property or services. - c.
+Foothill Transit may limit the solicitation when the public exigency or emergency will not permit a delay resulting from publicizing a competitive solicitation for the property or services. - c.
 FTA Approval.
 The Federal Transit Administration authorizes noncompetitive negotiations. - d.
 Inadequate Competition.
 After solicitation of a number of sources, competition is determined inadequate.
 If upon completion of a competitive procurement only one proposal is received, the Director of Procurement will review the specifications and determine if they were unduly restrictive or contact sources that chose not to submit a bid or proposal to inquire the reasons for not submitting a bid or proposal.
 If it is determined that the competition was inadequate, the procurement can proceed as a sole source. - C. A cost analysis must be performed for each sole source procurement if price reasonableness cannot be determined via a price analysis.
 The purpose of the analysis is to provide sufficient information to support the conclusion that the price is fair and reasonable.
 The analysis will be prepared by the Project Manager in consultation with the Director of Procurement.
-The Director of Procurement will ensure that no contracts will be executedsigned until a fully detailed and documented analysis is completed and made a part of the appropriate procurement file.
-The Director of Procurement will ensure that the template set forth in Subchapter O of this Chaptera pre-approved form relating to cost analysis is utilized and completed by the Project Manager for each sole source procurement action undertaken by Foothill Transit.
-The Director of Procurement will also ensure that the completed template is included in the procurement file.
+The Director of Procurement will ensure that no contracts will be signed until a fully detailed and documented analysis is completed and made a part of the appropriate procurement file.
+The Director of Procurement will ensure that a pre-approved form relating to cost analysis is utilized and completed by the Project Manager for each sole source procurement action undertaken by Foothill Transit.
+The Director of Procurement file.